 The tutors are qualified to help and are willing to share their knowledge.
 Susan Wyman, a PathwayConnect student in Atlanta, Georgia, said tutor Steven Grover showed “super-human patience and was endlessly kind and helpful, as well as very skilled at math.”
 She said her experience “could not be more positive” and believes that online tutoring is one of the things that makes PathwayConnect and BYU-Idaho feel “like a Zion school.”

-Because the Online Writing Center uses the screen share option in Skype, no web cam is necessary.
+Because the Online Writing Center uses screen sharing, no web cam is necessary.
 The tutor reviews the paper with the student using screen share to make comments, highlight areas for discussion, and answer questions.
 Afterward, the tutor sends the revised document back to the student for reference and revision.

 Recalling her experience with the Online Writing Center, Leia Bordley, a PathwayConnect student in Newnan, Georgia, said, “I was having a particularly hard time with an English paper I had to write.
 The tutor that was assigned to help me go over my paper was so kind, respectful, and nonjudgmental.”

 Math Center Hours (Mountain Time / UTC-6/7)

 (Closed Tuesday’s from 2 p.m. – 3 p.m.)